mariano/snakefire/README.markdown

 ### PyQT4 ###

-The python library for QT integration is required.
+The python library for QT is required.

 For *Ubuntu based* systems, PyQT4 is in the official repositories, and can be installed the following way: